Brand Strategy & Positioning

 The theory is simple.
 The execution is where people trip up.
 Most mistakes stem from ego, a lack of focus, or trying to emulate massive corporations.

 Mistake 1: The Accidental Conglomerate.
 This is my biggest pet peeve.
-A small design agency, “Creative Solutions,” starts offering different services.
+A small design agency, “Creative Solutions,” begins offering a range of services.
 Instead of “Creative Solutions: Web Design” and “Creative Solutions: SEO,” they launch “Pixel Perfect Web” and “RankRight SEO” as entirely new “brands.”
 They think it makes them look bigger.
 In reality, they’ve just split their tiny marketing budget three ways, confusing their handful of customers.

 Mistake 2: House of Brands Delusions A two-person startup decides to be the next P&G. They have one product but a grand vision for five more, each with a unique name, logo, and personality.
-They spend all their time and money trying to build a portfolio instead of getting traction for their one core product.
+They spend all their time and money building a portfolio instead of getting traction for their core product.
 It’s a recipe for burning cash with zero results.

 • The Fix: Get one thing right first.
 A House of Brands is a strategy for managing success at a massive scale, not for achieving it.

 Mistake 3: Ignoring It Completely.
 This is the most common mistake of all.
 You just make up names as you go along with no logic or system.
-This leads to a confusing portfolio of products and services that is impossible to explain to a new customer, difficult to market efficiently, and can actively limit the future value of your business.
+This leads to a confusing portfolio of products and services that is impossible to explain to a new customer, difficult to market efficiently, and can actively limit your business’s future value.
 Getting this structure right is a core part of any serious brand identity project.
 It’s about building a foundation that can handle growth.

 The Final Word: It’s About Clarity, Not Complexity